hbgit/flutter_a_z/README.md

 - The goal of this APP is create the game Jokenpo, i.e., rock, paper and scissors

 - Some NOTES about this APP:
+    - We adopt internal packages; AppBar on setState; and GestureDetector

+- Overview of the APP:

 ---